Fernando-sil/electronic-store/README.md

 # Electronic Store

 This is the front-end part of the electronic store app.
+To be used together with the backend.
 The following technologies were used:

 - React
 - Typescript